2025 Toronto Blue Jays season

 The 2025 Toronto Blue Jays season was the 49th season of the Toronto Blue Jays franchise, and the Blue Jays' 34th full season (36th overall) at Rogers Centre.
+The season was the third time the Blue Jays won a pennant.

 On August 22, the Blue Jays won their 75th game, guaranteeing a better total than their 74–88 record from last year following a 5–2 victory over the Miami Marlins.

 On September 21, the Blue Jays clinched a return to the postseason after a one-year absence with an 8–5 win over the Kansas City Royals.
 On September 28, the Blue Jays won the American League East division for the first time since 2015 by virtue of a head-to-head tiebreaker against the New York Yankees, 8–5, with a 13–4 victory against the Tampa Bay Rays in their final regular season game, a first-round bye, and home-field advantage throughout the American League playoffs.
 The team won the Division Series with home-field advantage against the fourth seed New York Yankees, victors of the Wild Card Series over archrival Boston Red Sox, earning the team their first American League Championship Series appearance since 2016.

 On October 20, the Blue Jays defeated the Seattle Mariners at home in seven games in the 2025 ALCS to advance to the 2025 World Series, their first appearance since 1993.
-In that series, they faced the defending champion Los Angeles Dodgers, which the Blue Jays lost in seven games with Game 7 going into extra innings at home, their first World Series loss in franchise history, despite having home advantage over the Dodgers.
+In that series, they faced the defending champion Los Angeles Dodgers, which the Blue Jays lost in seven games with Game 7 going into extra innings at home, their first World Series loss in franchise history.

+After the season, Buck Martinez, Blue Jays' color analyst since 1987, announced his retirement.

+The Toronto Blue Jays drew an average home attendance of 35,184, the 9th-highest of all MLB teams.